- 1 How to Choose a Tennis Racket for Professionals?

 Its new Graphene 360 technology provides better stability, optimized energy transfer for more ball speed.
 When strung, it weighs 11.5oz, which must speak to you that it is quality and was designed with professional players in mind.
 Compared to other rackets for advanced players, the price for this one is reasonably priced.

 The racket will come pre-strung with an 18/20 string pattern when you purchase it.
 It comes with synthetic gut at mid tension strings, which is suitable for intermediate players.
 However, the seller is giving the option to customize your racket.
 You can email them with your specific request about the type of string and tension, and they will deliver it.
-Note that you may have to pay additionally about it.
+Note that you may have to pay additionally for it.

 - You get a customized, high-quality racket.